dotnet/docs/docs/standard/linq/linq-xml-vs-dom.md

 ## Support for schema information

 LINQ to XML provides support for XSD validation through extension methods in the <xref:System.Xml.Schema?displayProperty=nameWithType> namespace.
 You can validate that an XML tree complies with an XSD.
 You can populate the XML tree with the post-schema-validation infoset (PSVI).
-For more information, see [How to: Validate using XSD](validate-xsd.md) and <xref:System.Xml.Schema.Extensions>.
+For more information, see [How to validate using XSD](validate-xsd.md) and <xref:System.Xml.Schema.Extensions>.

 ## See also